12 Inspiring African American Entrepreneurs And Their Businesses

 Tristan Walker

 Tristan Walker is an entrepreneur and investor who has set out to challenge the status quo.
-He had the vision to empower those from underserved communities, which he has done through his company Walker & Company Brands, which provides health and beauty solutions for individuals with textured hair and color.
+He had the vision to empower those from underserved communities, which he has done through his company, Walker & Company Brands, which provides health and beauty solutions for individuals with textured hair and color.
 In addition, his various investments have enabled numerous other African-American entrepreneurs to realize their dreams.

 Robert F Smith

 Robert F Smith is the founder, chairman, and CEO of the private equity firm Vista Equity Partners.
 With his estimated net worth of more than $6 billion, Forbes has named him to America’s Richest Self-Made Men list.
 Smith believes in giving back to society and is committed to helping African-American business owners succeed.
-He is an important figure in the venture capital world and serves as a mentor to many minority entrepreneurs.
+He is an essential figure in the venture capital world and serves as a mentor to many minority entrepreneurs.

 Maurice Cherry